A Simple and Scalable Representation for Graph Generation: Method

 \section{Method}

-In this section, we introduce our new graph representation, termed gap encoded edge list (\Repname), and the autoregressive generation process using \Repname. \Repname has a small representation size $M$ by employing edge lists.
-In addition, \Repname enjoys a reduced vocabulary size with gap encodings and bandwidth restriction, narrowing down the search space and resulting in the generation of high-quality graphs.
+In this section, we introduce our new graph representation, termed gap encoded edge list (\Repname), and autoregressive generation process with \Repname. \Repname has a small representation size $M$ by employing edge lists.
+In addition, \Repname enjoys a reduced vocabulary size with gap encodings and bandwidth restriction, narrowing down the search space and resulting in high-quality graph generation.